Silhouette in Red: Writing and recording

 Twelve of the album's fifteen tracks were recorded with Dieter Bohlen and Studio 33 in Hamburg, Germany.
 On 5 July 1993, Tyler and Bohlen were interviewed in the recording studio for an episode of Bravo TV on RTL 2.
 The Royal London Philharmonic Orchestra feature on "Stay" and "Silhouette in Red", with arrangements by Werner Becker.
 Luis Rodríguez co-produced four of the album's tracks with Bohlen.
 Bohlen wrote "Bad Dreams" as an homage to "Black Velvet" by Alannah Myles.

 Tyler's cover of "You Are So Beautiful", made famous by Joe Cocker in 1974, was recorded at Matrix Studios in London with producer Gene Capell.
 Tyler reunited with former band mates Kevin Dunne, Ray "Taff Williams" and Pete King to record "Before We Get Any Closer" and "You Won't See Me Cry".
 The former was written and produced by Ronnie Scott, Tyler's former manager and writer of "It's a Heartache", and the latter track was co-written by Tyler's brother, Paul Hopkins.

 Release and promotion

-Silhouette in Red was released on 13 October 1993 through Hansa Records; it became the final album by Tyler to be released under the label before she moved to EastWest Records in 1994.
+Silhouette in Red was released on 11 October 1993 through Hansa Records; it became the final album by Tyler to be released under the label before she moved to EastWest Records in 1994.
 It became Tyler's first studio album not to receive a vinyl release, with physical releases limited to CD and cassette.
 "Sally Comes Around" was released as the album's lead single in October 1993, and the album's only charting single with a peak at no. 76 in Germany.
 "From the Bottom of My Lonely Heart", "You Are So Beautiful" and "Stay" were released later.
-Despite reduced sales compared to her previous two albums, Silhouette in Red was still certified Gold in Norway based on pre-orders alone.
-It was later updated to Platinum for sales of over 50,000 units.